What Does It Mean When Your Vision Is Blurry?

 - Astigmatism – this condition is the result of an irregularly shaped cornea.
 Refractive surgery can reshape the cornea and restore clear vision.
 Glasses or contacts can also help correct astigmatism.

 - Presbyopia – similar to hyperopia, individuals experiencing presbyopia may struggle to see objects clearly when they are close, such as a book they are reading.
 This condition is a result of the natural aging process, and affects numerous adults over 40.
-Presbyopia is frequently corrected with reading glasses or bifocals, but can also be treated with certain surgical procedures, such as the KAMRA™ corneal inlay.
+Presbyopia is frequently corrected with reading glasses or bifocals, but can also be treated with certain surgical procedures such as refractive lens exchange or blended vision.

 - Cataracts – caused by the clouding of the eye’s natural lens, cataracts lead to obstructed eyesight that can progressively worsen to the point of blindness.
 Cataract surgery is designed to safely and effectively replace the clouded lens with an intraocular lens, ultimately restoring (and often improving) the patient’s vision.